GogiPuttar/ManusVR-ShadowHand/README.md

 https://github.com/user-attachments/assets/04cc70e6-ae19-4ee7-9ca7-9ae67832159a

 ## Inverse Kinematics
-- Gives closest IK solutions for points outside the workspace.
-SCIPY BFGS.
-Benchmarking not done but performs well so far at 10Hz.
-- Currently, does not care about the pose of the finger, that's why sometimes you see the finger twist around.
-Joint-wise weighting can be added.

 A segment-wise weighted IK solver has been implemented on each finger for generating appropriate joint values, given the scaled Manus VR glove's tracking trajectories.